 Using a solicitor is especially advised when court proceedings are involved, as courts enforce complex rules for recovering legal costs.
 In acrimonious disputes, solicitors help all parties to focus their attentions on the main issues in order to reach an early resolution.

-In addition where your unrepresented your opponent is not at risk of paying your solicitors’ fees and therefore has no substantial penalty for fighting and losing.
+In addition where you are unrepresented your opponent is not at risk of paying your solicitors’ fees and therefore has no substantial penalty for fighting and losing.

 If the other party’s solicitors are demanding information, am I required to give it?